 Some tour companies offer drivers to take you between a few local wineries, meaning you can indulge and have fun!

-Wake up at sunrise to catch the morning mist with a bottle of champagne to greet the day.
+Wake up at sunrise to catch the early mist with a bottle of champagne to greet the day with the following personal recommendations of the best wineries in the Yarra Valley.

 Zonzo Estate – Popular, eloquent vineyard specializing in weddings and italian food